-How to respond to questions about your last job
+How to respond to one of the stickiest interview questions

+Interviewers have a way of putting you in a bind with some sticky questions.
 To get a sense of your personal and professional passions, strengths, and weaknesses, interviewers may attempt to determine what type of work activities do not hold your interest.

 The underlying assumption is that you will put your best work into tasks about which you are passionate.
-Therefore, the question “What won’t you miss about your past or current job?” helps the interviewer understand whether or not you will be suited for the responsibilities of the job at hand.
+Therefore, the question “What won’t you miss about your past or current job?” helps the interviewer understand whether you will be suited for the responsibilities of the job at hand.

 For example, you might say, "As sales manager for a clothing boutique, I really enjoyed almost all aspects of my work.
-I suppose the aspect that held the least interest for me was taking inventory of unsold clothing, as I did not find it mentally stimulating.
-However, I was able to focus on the details of the job and made accurate counts, as I knew my results would be important when it came to projects I did enjoy, like selecting pieces for our new fall line."
+I suppose the facet that held the least interest for me was taking inventory of unsold clothing, as I did not find it mentally stimulating.
+However, I was able to focus on the details of the job and make accurate counts, as I knew my results would be important when it came to projects I did enjoy, like selecting pieces for our new fall line."

 - As a salesperson for ABC Company, I gained valuable sales skills and had great mentorship from my superiors.
-While I enjoyed being able to make sales calls on my own, I always wished we also did some team sales, because I feel that I am extremely skilled at making sales in a group environment, and I love the opportunity to work with and learn from my colleagues.
+I enjoyed being able to make sales calls on my own, but I always wished we also did some team sales.
+I feel that I am extremely skilled at making sales in a group environment, and I love the opportunity to work with and learn from my colleagues.
 I believe I would thrive in a sales position at your company, because of the heavy emphasis you place on teamwork and group sales.